wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/step-by-step.rst

   <div class="accordion-section open">

-The final stage of the process for installing an Elasticsearch consists in running the security admin script.
+The final stage of the process for installing the Wazuh indexer consists in running the security admin script.

 #.
-Run the following command on the initial node replacing ``<initial_node_IP>`` with your Elasticsearch initial node IP address.
+Run the following command on the initial node replacing ``<initial_node_IP>`` with your Wazuh indexer initial node IP address.

    .. code-block:: console

     # export ELASTICSEARCH_IP="<initial_node_IP>"

 #.
-Run the Elasticsearch ``securityadmin`` script on the initial node to load the new certificates information and start the cluster.
+Run the Wazuh indexer ``securityadmin`` script on the initial node to load the new certificates information and start the cluster.
 Run the following command.

     .. code-block:: console